linkeddatacenter/kees/README.md

 During teaching window these condition MUST be always true:

 - all named graph must expose a dct:created dct:modified properties
-- all nemed graph MUST be related to a kees:Plan
+- all named graph MUST be related to a kees:Plan
-- for all amed graph related to a kees:SingleGraphPlan, kees:resilience must be >= of the total count of the  prov:InvalidatedAtTime properties
+- for all named graph related to a kees:SingleGraphPlan, kees:resilience must be >= of the total count of the  prov:InvalidatedAtTime properties

 ## SPARQL service requirements

-A KEES compliant sparql endpoint MUST support the  **kees:guard** feature: a KEES compliant sparql endpoint SHOULD return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *save* state.
-A KEES compliant sparql endpoint SHOULD disable this feature if the http header "X-KEES-guard: disable" is present.
+A KEES compliant sparql endpoint SHOULD expose the  **kees:guard** feature.
+If a kees:guard feature is present the endpoint MUST return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *safe* state.
+A KEES compliant sparql endpoint SHOULD MUST this feature if the http header "X-KEES-guard: disable" is present.

+A KEES compliant sparql service MUST expose the  **kees:workflow** feature.
+The workflow plans must be attached to the defatul dataset of the service.

 A KEES compliant SPARQL service SHOULD alwais provide proper http caching information [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html).